VAUXHALL CORSA 1.6T VXR 3dr Hatchback

-2017 Vauxhall Corsa 1.6T VXR 3dr Hatchback with 4161miles.
+2016 Vauxhall Corsa 1.6T VXR 3dr Hatchback with 11772miles.
 In excellent condition, well equipped specification, this Buyacar certified used car can be ordered online and delivered to your door.
 Incredible monthly finance packages available, 7.9% APR representative.
 Price includes a finance contribution, visit our website www.buyacar.co.uk for more information, and the other colours available from 1000's of Buyacar certified used vehicles in stock.

 Buyacar.co.uk